SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/combined-label.md

 ---
-title: Combined label
+title: Combined label + CN22
 excerpt: >-
-  A _combined label_ is a shipping label that consolidates multiple essential documents into one.
+  A _combined label_+_CN22_ is a shipping label that consolidates multiple essential documents into one.
 Typically, it includes a shipping label and any necessary customs forms, allowing for efficient processing and compliance during shipping.
 This format simplifies the shipping process by reducing the number of labels needed, making it easier for both senders and carriers to manage shipments.
 deprecated: false
 hidden: false
 metadata: